ninabarzh/broomstick/content/posts/How-political-warfare-got-weird-on-the-Internet.md

 ### Conclusion?

-Propaganda hasn’t disappeared—it’s just had a UX upgrade.
+Propaganda hasn’t disappeared, it’s just had a UX upgrade.
 It's cheaper, faster, and easier to automate.
 And now, instead of censors with red pens, we’ve got trolls with VPNs and moderators with delete buttons.

 Welcome to the brave new feed.
 Mind the hashtags.